berk2k/FlowMediator/README.md

 # FlowMediator
 A lightweight mediator library with pipeline behaviors for .NET 8/9.

-Ideal for hobby projects, personal apps, or learning CQRS patterns without the complexity of bigger frameworks.
+Ideal for hobby projects, or learning CQRS patterns without the complexity of bigger frameworks.

 Provides request/response messaging and pipeline behaviors like logging and validation with minimal setup.